rerobots/docs/pages/api-summary.md

 ## Authentication

 {% alert %}
 Authentication is not available yet through the HTTP API.
-Instead, [Get API tokens through the Web UI](https://rerobots.net/tokens).
+Instead, [get API tokens from the dashboard](https://rerobots.net/tokens).
 ([Read instructions about how to do so.](/web/making-and-revoking-api-tokens))
 {% /alert %}